 Health - Food - Science - Community

-Regular consumption of colorful fruits and vegetables may help hinder the development of colorectal cancer.
+Frequent consumption of alcohol may contribute positively to the development of colorectal cancer.

 Fondness for grilled (barbecued) red meat and processed meats may spur the development of colorectal cancer in women.

 Habitual consumers of alcohol are highly liable to have advanced and multiple adenomas in their colon and rectum.

 Moderate and heavy intake of alcohol may foster the development and growth of serrated polyps in the colon and rectum.